DoganM95/IoT-Rc-Car/README.md

-8. Register the keys in github: cat /home/pi/.ssh/id_rsa.pub -> this will print your public key for user pi, copy and navigate to https://github.com/settings/keys -> "New SSh Key" Button, then paste (without email-part) and save. cat /root/.ssh/id_rsa.pub -> this will print your public key for user root, copy again, paste in new github key and save.
+8. Register the keys in github: cat /home/pi/.ssh/id_rsa.pub -> this will print your public key for user pi, copy and navigate to https://github.com/settings/keys -> "New SSh Key" Button, then paste (without email-part) and save. sudo cat /root/.ssh/id_rsa.pub -> this will print your public key for user root, copy again, paste in new github key and save.